cwuu/11-767/labs/lab7-projects.md

 <br><b>Ans:</b>
 2. Based on your work today / this week, and your answer to (1), what are your group's planned next steps?
  <br><b>Ans:</b>

+3. How will each group member contribute towards those steps?
 <br><b>Ans:</b> Raymond and Emily will equally take half of the training and evaluation for the experiments the ablation study.
 And will discuss and analyze the result together.